xmiao2/wolfstudy/README.md

 Common Problem
 --------------

-- On first run, if you see 500 errors stating that tables cannot be found.
-Run `$ python2 manage.py db downgrade` then `$ python2 manage.py db upgrade` (This will no longer be necessary once db is migrated to PostgreSQL).
+- On first run, if you see 500 errors stating that tables cannot be found, run `$ python2 manage.py db downgrade` then `$ python2 manage.py db upgrade` (This will no longer be necessary once db is migrated to PostgreSQL).

 Deploying to Heroku
 -------------------